How to Easily Buy Geodes You Can Actually Trust

 Shipping can be really expensive when it comes to large geodes since they are heavy and delicate.
 Crystal sellers without experience might not know how to ship their geodes so that they arrive in mint condition.

-At Cosmic Cuts, every crystal you purchase from us is free, whether it's a large geode or a small tumbled stone!
+At Cosmic Cuts, every order over $35 gets free shipping!
 We want you to spend your money on the quality specimen you desire, not on the means to get it to you.
 We are also masters at shipping our geodes so that they arrive in mint condition.

 Affordability & Free Shipping